nuxeo/nuxeo-drive/docs/support.md

 You can find how we are doing to do so by reading [deployment.md](https://github.com/nuxeo/nuxeo-drive/blob/master/docs/deployment.md) and the related Shell and PowerShell scripts.

 _Note_: this is a temporary issue because when we will move to Python 3 and PyQt5, we will be able to create official packages for the most used distributions.

+## Browsers

+### Known limitations

+With the Safari browser, the DirectEdit feature can be unstable (see [NXDRIVE-972](https://jira.nuxeo.com/browse/NXDRIVE-972)).
+We recommend using recent versions of Firefox or Chrome for the best experience.

 ## Python